 - Faster cook time – Baking soda raises the pH of the liquid (meaning that it becomes less acidic).
 Food chemists say that this makes the caramelization and Maillard reactions occur more quickly.

-- Smoother result – The baking soda helps to prevent the milk proteins from coagulating, which makes it easier to produce a dulce de leche that is smooth and free from lumps.
+- Smoother result – The baking soda helps to prevent the milk proteins from coagulating, which makes it easier to produce a caramel-like sauce that is smooth and free from lumps.